 For example, a fraudster donates $500 to a charity and contacts them shortly after to say that it should have been a $50 donation.
 The fraudster asks for the return of $450 using a different method, so no refund is made back to the original card.
 When the legitimate cardholder disputes the fraudulent payment, the charity is not only responsible for disputed amount, they have also lost the amount sent using the alternative method.

 Never refund payments using a different method than the one originally used.
 If a card has legitimately been closed, you can still perform a refund.
-The customer should then contact that bank or card issuer to arrange the funds to be retrieved.
+The customer should then contact that card issuer to arrange the funds to be retrieved.

 If you run a marketplace business (such as a Connect platform) where your users are responsible for providing service to your customers, this type of fraud occurs when a fraudulent merchant absconds with any payments before providing the services or goods to customers.